cortex-lab/phy/docs/gui.md

 Now, pressing `:c 3-6 hello` followed by the `Enter` keystroke displays `Select [3, 4, 5, 6] with hello` in the console.

 By convention, multiple arguments are separated by spaces, sequences of numbers are given either with `2,3,5,7` or `3-6` for consecutive numbers.
 If an alias is not specified when adding the action, you can always use the full action's name.

+## GUI plugins

+To create a specific GUI, you implement functionality in components and create GUI plugins to allow users to activate these components in their GUI.
+You can also specify the list of default plugins.

+You create a GUI with the function `gui = create_gui(name, model=model, plugins=plugins)`.
+The model provides the data while the list of plugins defines the functionality of the GUI.

+Plugins create views and actions and have full control on the GUI.
+Also, they can register objects or functions with `gui.register(obj, name='my_object')`.
+Other plugins can then retrieve these objects with `gui.request(name)`.
+This is how plugins can communicate.
+This function returns `None` if the object is not available.

+Note that the order of how plugins are attached matters, since you can only request components that have been registered in the previously-attached  plugins.

+To create a GUI plugin, just define a class deriving from `IPlugin` and implementing `attach_to_gui(gui, model=None, state=None)`.

+## GUI state

+The **GUI state** is a special Python dictionary that holds info and parameters about a particular GUI session, like its position and size, the positions of the widgets, and other user preferences.
+This state is automatically persisted to disk (in JSON) in the config directory (passed as a parameter in the `create_gui()` function).
+By default, this is `~/.phy/gui_name/state.json`.

+Plugins can simply add fields to the GUI state and it will be persisted.
+There are special methods for GUI parameters: `state.save_gui_params()` and `state.load_gui_params()`.